Over the Garden Wall (1919 film): Plot

-When the poor Gordon family must move out of its house and into a small cottage, young Peggy Gordon (Love) becomes a gardener to earn money.
+When the poor Gordon family must move out of its house and into a small cottage, young Peggy Gordon becomes a gardener to earn money.
 Her wealthy neighbor falls in love her, after seeing her "over the garden wall" and through a tennis racket; but she mistakenly believes that he is a chauffeur.
 When her younger sister attempts to elope with a bad man, Peggy and her new beau successfully prevent this from happening, and her beau's wealthy identity is revealed.

 Reception

 The film was generally well received.